apache/infrastructure-website/content/pages/content-moderation.md

 The content the Infrastructure team can moderate includes text on ASF web pages, in Jira tickets, in emails to and from ASF addresses, in code comments, and in comments on commits to Git or Subversion code repositories.

+See also the guidelines for <a href="https://infra.apache.org/mailing-list-moderation" target="_blank">mailing list moderation</a>.

 ## Personal Data Privacy Requests
 Requests regarding exposure of PII (Personal Identifiable Information) **MUST** be sent to our Data Privacy Officer at `privacy@apache.org`.
 For more information on personal data privacy,